PayMaya/maya-demo-checkout-ts/README.md

 This mini application demonstrates the use of [Maya Checkout API](https://developers.maya.ph/docs/maya-checkout) in order to accept card and e-wallet payments.

-If you want to see the relevant code directly, see the code in [checkout.ts](src/services/checkout.ts)
+If you want to see the relevant integration code directly, see the file [checkout.ts](src/services/checkout.ts)

 This project was created with React (React Redux and Thunk) and TypeScript.

+Do not build your application on top of this demo.

 ---